-The basic premise of the proposed Center is that it recognizes the need to effectively conserve instream flow and water levels depends upon integrating all eight elements specified by the IFC (Annear et al. 2004).
+The basic premise of the proposed Center is that effective conservation of instream flow and water levels depends upon integrating all eight elements specified by the IFC (Annear et al. 2004).
 Most of these elements were first individually identified at the AFS and ASCE specialty conference (Orsborn and Allman [eds] 1976) and later more formally described by the CIFSG as presented in their IFIM approach (Bovee et al. 1998).
+Advancements in methods and their integrated applications have proliferated from efforts by researchers and instream flow practitioners across governmental, and public and private sectors.

-Many advances and refinements have been applied largely through efforts of instream flow practitioners, who routinely critique existing and new applications (Railsback 2016; Reiser and Hilgert 2018; Webb et al. 2019).
-What is lacking for stakeholders today is access to an integrated training and development program.
-The proposed Center is intended to address this deficiency.
+However, while many of the scientific disciplines and some legal and institutional parameters have advanced considerably, what is lacking for stakeholders today is access to an integrated training and development program.
+The proposed Center is intended to address this deficiency by offering focused training and collaborating with other entities that can supplement individual elements.
 The Committee acknowledges that many IFWLC elements exist within various graduate and undergraduate university programs, but no integrated systematic program exists covering all elements, and that these academic programs are ill suited for access by existing practitioners and stakeholders.
+Likewise, the

-Likewise, the Committee is not aware these programs exist or are available to stakeholders through private, governmental, and non-governmental entities.
+Committee is not aware these programs exist or are available to stakeholders through private, governmental, and non-governmental entities.

 Based on information received to date by Committee members and their networking efforts, there are several sources of governmental, non-governmental, professional, academic, and private organizations offering individualized, continuing training courses in one or more of the eight elements.
-Some of these include the USFWS National Conservation Training Center (https://www.fws.gov/program/national-conservation-training-center), the U.S. Army Corps of Engineers' Hydraulic Engineering Center/River Assessment System (HEC/RAS) (https://www.hec.usace.army.mil/factsheets/default.aspx), in particular the Hydraulic Engineering Center Ecosystems Functions Model (HEC-EFM) models that define relationships between hydrology and ecology and can display results spatially (https://www.hec.usace.army.mil/software/hec-efm/).
-The EPA also offers training on various elements related to water quality (e.g., BASINS [https://www.epa.gov/ceam/better-assessment-science-integrating-point-and-non-point-sources-basins]) and has developed tailored training to increase the adaptive capacity to deal with climate change developments (https://www.epa.gov/ceam/basins-tutorials-and-training).
+Some examples of these include the USFWS National Conservation Training Center, the U.S. Army Corps of Engineers' Hydraulic Engineering Center/River Assessment System (HEC-RAS), in particular, the Hydraulic Engineering Center Ecosystems Functions Models (HEC-EFM) that define relationships between hydrology and ecology and can display results spatially.
+The EPA also offers training on various elements related to water quality (e.g., BASINS) and has developed tailored training to increase the adaptive capacity to deal with climate change developments.
+The National Oceanic and Atmospheric Administration's (NOAA) National Climate Centers for Environmental Information is another important source that details the effects of climate change on hydrology, adaptation, and resilience.